-This form must be completed for all recipients who are randomized to the Comprehensive Report Form (CRF) track and whose primary disease is reported on Form 2400, question 347, as "Myelodysplastic (MDS)/myeloproliferative (MPN) diseases (50) (Please classify all preleukemias)" The Myelodysplasia/Myeloproliferative Neoplasms (MDS/MPN) Post-HCT Data (Form 2114) must be completed in conjunction with each Post-HCT follow-up form completed (Forms 2100, 2200, and 2300).
-The form is designed to capture specific data occurring within the timeframe of each reporting period (i.e., between day 0 and day 100 for Form 2100, between day 100 and the sixmonth date of contact for Form 2200, between the date of contact for the six-month follow up and the date of contact for the one-year follow up for Form 2200, etc.).
+This form must be completed for all recipients who are randomized to the Comprehensive Report Form (CRF) track and whose primary disease is reported on the Pre-TED Disease Classification Form (Form 2402) as "Myelodysplastic (MDS)/myeloproliferative (MPN) diseases (50) (Please classify all preleukemias)" The Myelodysplasia/Myeloproliferative Neoplasms (MDS/MPN) Post-HCT Data (Form 2114) must be completed in conjunction with each Post-HCT follow-up form completed (Forms 2100, 2200, and 2300).
+The form is designed to capture specific data occurring within the timeframe of each reporting period (i.e., between day 0 and day 100 for Form 2100, between day 100 and the six-month date of contact for Form 2200, between the date of contact for the six-month follow up and the date of contact for the one-year follow up for Form 2200, etc.).